Modernisation of Australia’s AIP – eAIP

 • It would be good to produce pictorial guides for inbound / outbound lanes for major D class airports.
 CASA produced some as part Visual Pilot Guide in 2010 for Jandakot which was very good and has not since produced another.
 I found these to be a very useful quick reference guides for airport inbound / outbound lanes and seems like it would be a good idea to include in FAC information pictorially rather than in text.
 I still actually use these figures in visual pilot guide while flying as a quick reference confirmation of outbound / inbound lanes and circuit directions.

-Wade asked 8 months ago
+Wade asked about 1 year ago

 Hi,